MegaBitmap/UDPBD-for-XEBP/README.md

 [Archive.org Mirror (recommended)](https://web.archive.org/web/*/hwc.nat.cu/ps2-vault/hwc-projects/xebplus)
 or
 [Howling Wolf & Chelsea's PS2-Vault](http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/)
-2. Extract the `XEBPLUS` folder to the root of your USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
+2. Extract the `XEBPLUS` folder to the root of your MBR FAT32 or MBR exFAT USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
 Use [7-zip](https://7-zip.org/) to extract the `XEBPLUS` folder to the root of your USB drive.
 (Windows does not natively support `.rar` with passwords.)
 The password is at the bottom of `xebplus_xmas_showcase.rar\Distribution License.txt`.
-Note that if you are using an exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
+Note that if you are using an MBR exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
 3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
 4. Download the latest version of this plugin from the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).
 Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
-5. Extract the UDPBD Sync app or List Builder script to a known location on your computer.
+5. Extract the UDPBD Sync app or List Builder script to somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).
 6. Complete setup by following the steps specific to the device you want to load games from.

 ### UDPBD on Windows

+**If you plan to use virtual memory cards please read this:**
+To make use of virtual memory cards please follow these steps:
+Make sure you are using the latest release of the neutrino plugin and sync app (2.3.0.1 or newer).
+On step 17 of this section change vexfat to udpbd-server then check "use vmcs" then sync to the PS2.
+You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
+AFAIK udpbd-server only works with exFAT partitions made with Linux/exfatprogs/GParted.
+The beginning of a [previous tutorial](https://www.youtube.com/watch?v=F6Ffg5DlKC4) that I made shows how to do this.
+After opening neutrino Launcher in XEBP with a game in view, press the ⏹ square button to open the context menu.
+In the context menu you can enable or disable VMCs globally or individually per game.
+For transferring, importing, or exporting saves from VMC files you can use [PS2-VMC-GUI](https://github.com/MegaBitmap/PS2-VMC-GUI).

 7. Somewhere on your PC, for example `Documents`, create a new folder `PS2`.